kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 ```

 {{% notice note %}}
-Although we demonstrate gateway delegation using ref selection in this guide, label selection is also supported.
+Although we demonstrate gateway delegation using reference selection in this guide, label selection is also supported.
 {{% /notice %}}

 ### How are SSL Configurations managed in Hybrid Gateways?

-Before Hybrid Gateways were introduced, SSL configuration was defined on Virtual Services.
+Before Hybrid Gateways were introduced, SSL configuration was exclusively defined on Virtual Services.
 This enabled the teams owning those services to define the SSL configuration required to establish connections.

-With Hybrid Gateways, SSL configuration can be defined in the matcher on the Gateway.
+With Hybrid Gateways, SSL configuration can also be defined in the matcher on the Gateway.

-To support the legacy model, the SSL configuration defined on the Gateway acts as the default, and SSL configuration defined on the Virtual Services override that default.
+To support the legacy model, the SSL configuration defined on the Gateway acts as the default, and SSL configurations defined on the Virtual Services override that default.
+The presence of SSL configuration on the matcher determines whether a given matched Gateway will have any SSL configuration.
+Therefore one can define empty SSL configuration on Gateway matchers in order to exclusively use SSL configuration from Virtual Services.